hite/mcrawl/README.md

 A: To test how the webpages behave in different regions simultaneously.

+So deploy this service on many sites located in muitple regions.

 ## How to

 1. Deploy this repo on any servers you own.